Electronic gaming question may be coming to November ballot

 It’s a conversation among county commissioners, the idea for another vote on gambling slots at the dog track.
 Commissioner David Dennis says, it’s a hot topic.

-“Now there’s some pressure on whether or not we come back, evidently, there was a poll recently from Sedgwick County that and it said that about 60 percent of voters here in Sedgwick County would want another vote on it,” said David Dennis, Sedgwick County Commission.
+“Now, there’s some pressure on whether or not we come back, evidently, there was a poll recently from Sedgwick County, and it said that about 60% of voters here in Sedgwick County would want another vote on it,” said Sedgwick County Commissioner David Dennis.

 It was last voted on in 2007, it was barely defeated in Sedgwick County, but Dennis believes it would take a legislative act to allow another vote.
 If not, he thinks, it would be illegal.